-In this section, we probe the robustness of our results using alternative measures of a course's content designed to address these issues.
+In this subsection, we probe the robustness of our results using alternative measures of a course's content, designed to address these issues.

-Presence of Old Content The education-innovation gap measures the presence, in a syllabus, of new content relative to older content.
-Consider two syllabi which both cover the same frontier research in a given field; the first syllabus is shorter and only contains this new content, while the second one is longer and also contains older content.
-Our measure would assign a lower gap to the first syllabus compared to the second, even if both do an equal job in terms of covering frontier knowledge.
+Presence of old vs new knowledge The education-innovation gap measures the presence of new content relative to old content.
+Consider two syllabi that cover the same amount of frontier research; the first syllabus only contains this new content, while the second one also contains some old content.
+Our measure would assign a larger gap to the second syllabus compared to the first due to the presence of old content, even though both do an equal job in covering frontier knowledge.

-To address this limitation, we construct an alternative metric which measures the share of old knowledge of each syllabus, defined as one minus the ratio between the number of "new words" in each syllabus (defined as knowledge words that are (a) in the top 5 percent of the word frequency among articles published between t - 3 and t - 1, or (b) used in articles published between t - 3 and t - 1 but not in those published between t - 15 and t - 13) and the number of all new words.
-The correlation between the share of old knowledge and the education-innovation gap is 0.22 (Figure 5, panel (b)), and our main results carry through if we use this alternative formulation as a measure of novelty of a syllabus's content (see panel (b) of Figure AVIII for the correlation with school-level characteristics; panel (b) of Figure AIX for the correlation with instructors' research productivity; and panels a and b of Table AIV for the relationship with student outcomes).
+To address this limitation, we construct an alternative metric: the share of new knowledge covered by a course, defined as the ratio between the number of "new words" in each syllabus and the number of all new words.
+New words are defined as knowledge words that are (a) in the top 5 percent of the word frequency among articles published between t-3 and t-1 or (b) used in articles published between t-3 and t-1 but not in those published between t-15 and t-13.
+Intuitively, this measure captures the portion of all new knowledge covered by the course, regardless of the presence of old knowledge.
+For clarity, we show our results using one minus the share of covered new knowledge, which we refer to as the share of non-covered new knowledge.
+This allows us to work with a metric that, like the education-innovation gap, is larger when the content of a course is more distant from frontier knowledge.
+The correlation between the share of non-covered new knowledge and the education-innovation gap is 0.22 (Figure 5, panel (b)), and our main results hold if we use